Reed-CSTAR/guides/src/writing-code/overview.md

 + 221 is taught with [C, C++, and Assembly](c-and-asm/overview.html).
 + You will encounter other toolchains; e.g., Jupyter notebooks for Deep Learning, JS (or possibly TypeScript soon!) for graphics, and OCaml for Programming Languages.
-If you have toolchain quesstions, [let us know.](https://github.com/Reed-CSTAR/guides/issues)
+If you have toolchain questions, [let us know.](https://github.com/Reed-CSTAR/guides/issues)